Description

 Instructions

 - Combine the flour and salt in a large bowl.
-Add butter in chunks, egg yolks, milk, and liquor, work to form a dough of medium consistency.
+Add butter in chunks, egg yolks, milk, and liquor, and work to form a medium-consistency dough.

 - Do not work with your hands.
-Use a fork or 2 knives, or a stand mixer with the paddle attachment.
-Do not use your hands because the body heat will melt the butter, and bits of butter remaining in the dough give its crispness.
-Wrap in plastic wrap and let stand in the fridge overnight for at least 6 hours.
+Use a fork, two knives, or a stand mixer with the paddle attachment.
+Please do not use your hands, as body heat will melt the butter, and bits of butter in the dough give it crispness.
+Wrap in plastic wrap and refrigerate overnight or for at least 6 hours.

 - Divide the dough into 14 equal portions.
-Roll each piece on a floured baking sheet or parchment paper or Silpat until very thin.
-Using a paring knife, cut circles of 8 – 9″ of diameter.
+Roll each piece on a floured baking sheet, parchment paper, or Silpat until thin.
+Using a paring knife, cut circles 8 - 9" in diameter.
 I usually use a plate as a guide.
-Pierce the circle of dough with a fork across almost the entire surface.
+Pierce the dough circle with a fork across almost the entire surface.

-- Bake each circle over an un-greased baking or cookie sheet for 5-7 minutes until golden.
+- Bake each circle on an ungreased baking sheet for 5-7 minutes, until golden.
 Let cool.

-- Assemble the cake filling in between each layer with dulce de leche (3-4 tablespoons).
-Every three layers, add ground walnuts also, saving 1 cup for decoration.
+- Assemble the cake layers with dulce de leche (3-4 tablespoons) between each layer.
+For every three layers, add ground walnuts, saving 1 cup for decoration.

-- Cover the whole cake with a thin layer of dulce de leche and sprinkle with a mixture of walnuts, powdered sugar, and crumbs.
+- Cover the entire cake with a thin layer of dulce de leche, then sprinkle with a mixture of walnuts, powdered sugar, and crumbs.

 - Let it rest well, covered in the fridge.
 Serve at room temperature.